 3. Easy Photo Booth App

 This simple program is available at no cost to our readers.
-You can download it here.
+You can download it using the form above,

 It’s an easy-to-use program that runs just like a digital photo booth.
 For more details on exactly how it works, keep reading 🙂